Our service now covers areas all across Canada

 As for its maintenance, the whole thing is rather simple: simply clean with a mop and the job is done!
 Although this is an advantage that is not often put forward when it comes to concrete flooring, it must be said that dust does not tend to adhere to its surface.

 Also, because of its composition, this flooring material is not conductive and is, therefore, an excellent way to stop fires.
 Finally, it offers a non-slip surface, which is rather convenient for children and people with reduced mobility.
 How much will you have to pay for concrete flooring?
-Between $1 to $12 per square foot in Quebec.
+Around $11 per square foot in Quebec.

 Linoleum is a flooring material that is made of renewable natural compounds such as flaxseed oil and cork powder.
 Retailers sell it in the form of tiles and rolls.
 It is rather complicated to install and a protective coat is usually installed over the surface to protect it from scratches.
 Linoleum is durable and easy to maintain.
 It is fire-resistant and has several properties that make it anti-bacterial and anti-allergenic.